apify/apify-docs/content/docs/proxy/datacenter_proxy/examples.md

 ---
 title: Examples
-description: Learn how to connect to Apify's datacenter proxies from your application with Node.js (axios and got), Python 2 and 3 and PHP using code examples.
+description: Learn how to connect to Apify's datacenter proxies from your application with Node.js (axios and got-scraping), Python 2 and 3 and PHP using code examples.
 paths:
     - proxy/datacenter-proxy/nodejs-examples
     - proxy/datacenter-proxy/python-examples